guhenning/date_reminder_widget/readme.md

 ## Gustavo Henning

-## gustavo.henning@outlook.com

-# A App for Reminding Important Dates like Birhdays or Annyversaris

-## Commands:

-## To run those open cmd and type the name of the file Ex.: runner.bat

-- update_requirements.bat It get all the list of all the necessary modules of the project and update the requirements.txt.

-- runner.bat Is used for an easy run of a file default is main_widget but can be commented with :: and uncomment the call for another file.

-- make_exe.bat It generates the .exe file again with the current project and import necessary files to the dist folder where is the final .exe file.

-- create_venv_install_requirements.bat This should be done after copying this repo on the first start so it get all the environment ready for the project.

-- activate.bat This activate the enviroment to run the python files this is also needed when installing a new package.

-## Files

-- The .exe File is the final file of this version V0.01 that is in the dist folder.

-- The .rar File can be used directly to run the app on your computer just unzip the files and run the .exe.

-- The dates.csv is where the names, dates and descriptions are stored.
-It can be edited by hitting the Edit icon or also with any .csv reader.

-- The settings.sqlite Is where we store the user options such as language text color etc..
-An also the position of the dragable widget.

-- The icons images for the buttons are in the icon folder and for running the .exe it need this folder in the same path.

-## On Hover Buttons

-### 1:

-_Plus Icon_: The first button is to the AddDate Window to add a date to the .csv file.

-### 2:

-_Edit Icon_: The second button is to open the Edit Window where we can edit the .csv file.

-### 3:

-_Settings Icon_: The third button is to open the settings window where we can change language, text weight, text color, and opacity.

-### 4:

-_Close Icon_: The forth button is to close the window and the main app.

-## Getting Started

-### After making the pull request of this repository run the commands in this following order:

-- create_venv_install_requirements.bat

-- make_exe.bat

-#### And if necessary for testing delete the currenct dates.csv and rename the dummy_dates.csv to dates.csv

-## Windows

-- DraggableWidget this is where the data of the nearest date found is shown

-### Keybord Shortcuts

-a: Open the AddDateWindow
-e: Open the CSVEditorWindow
-o: Open the OptionWindow
-Del/Delete: Close the app

-- AddDateWindow this is where we edit the .csv file

-### Keybord Shortcuts

-s: Save changes
-Esc/Escape: Close the edit window

-- CSVEditorWindow this is where we edit the .csv file

-### Keybord Shortcuts

-s: Save changes
-Esc/Escape: Close the edit window
+Contact: gustavo.henning@outlook.com

+---

+An application for reminding important dates such as birthdays or anniversaries.

+### Commands:

+To run these commands, open CMD and type the name of the file, e.g., `runner.bat`

+- `update_requirements.bat`: Retrieves the list of all necessary modules for the project and updates the `requirements.txt` file.
+- `runner.bat`: Facilitates the easy run of a file.
+The default file is `main_widget`, but you can comment out the call and uncomment the call for another file.

+- `make_exe.bat`: Generates the `.exe` file again with the current project and imports necessary files to the `dist` folder where the final `.exe` file is located.

+- `create_venv_install_requirements.bat`: This should be done after copying this repository for the first time.
+It sets up the environment necessary for the project.

+- `activate.bat`: Activates the environment to run the Python files.
+This is also needed when installing a new package.

+### Files:

+- The `.exe` file is the final file of this version (V0.01) located in the `dist` folder.

+- The `.rar` file can be directly used to run the app on your computer.
+Simply unzip the files and run the `.exe`.

+- `dates.csv` stores names, dates, and descriptions.
+It can be edited by clicking the Edit icon or using any `.csv` reader.

+- `settings.sqlite` stores user options such as language, text color, etc., as well as the position of the draggable widget.

+- Icon images for the buttons are located in the `icon` folder.
+For running the `.exe`, this folder needs to be in the same path.

+### On Hover Buttons:

+1. **Plus Icon**: Opens the AddDate Window to add a date to the `.csv` file.
+2. **Edit Icon**: Opens the Edit Window where the `.csv` file can be edited.
+3. **Settings Icon**: Opens the settings window where language, text weight, text color, and opacity can be changed.
+4. **Close Icon**: Closes the window and the main app.

+### Getting Started:

+After making the pull request of this repository, run the following commands in this order:

+- `create_venv_install_requirements.bat`
+- `make_exe.bat`

+If necessary for testing, delete the current `dates.csv` and rename `dummy_dates.csv` to `dates.csv`.

+### Windows:

+- **DraggableWidget**: This is where the data of the nearest date found is shown.

+#### Keyboard Shortcuts:

+- `a`: Opens the AddDateWindow
+- `e`: Opens the CSVEditorWindow
+- `o`: Opens the OptionWindow
+- `Del/Delete`: Closes the app

+- **AddDateWindow**: This is where the `.csv` file is edited.

+#### Keyboard Shortcuts:

+- `s`: Save changes
+- `Esc/Escape`: Close the edit window

+- **CSVEditorWindow**: This is where the `.csv` file is edited.

+#### Keyboard Shortcuts:

+- `s`: Save changes
+- `Esc/Escape`: Close the edit window